saiprasadbarke/robustmvd-sai-master/rmvd/models/README.md

 ./scripts/setup_mvsnet_pl.sh /path/to/mvsnet_pl
 ```

-Then specify the local directory `/path/to/mvsnet_pl` in the `wrappers/paths.toml` file (relative to the directory of
+Then specify the local directory `/path/to/mvsnet_pl` in the `paths.toml` file (relative to the directory of
 this `README`).

 It is required to install additional dependencies.
 You might want to set up a new virtual environment for this: